microsoft/nnfusion/README.md

 - Provide ahead-of-time and source-to-source (model-to-code) compilation to reduce runtime overhead and remove library/framework dependencies.
 - Support popular DNN model formats including TensorFlow, ONNX, and TorchScript as input models
 - Support customized optimization in an easier and efficient way, e.g., directly replacing hand-crafted kernels on the generated human-readable code.
-- Support commonly used devices like CPU, CUDA GPUs, and ROCm GPUs
+- Support commonly used devices like CUDA GPUs, and ROCm GPUs

 ## Get Started
 ### Quick Start with Docker Image